koxudaxi/datamodel-code-generator/README.md

 ```

 ## Advanced Uses
-You can genearte models from a URL.
+You can generate models from a URL.
 ```bash
 $ datamodel-codegen --url https://<INPUT FILE URL> --output model.py
 ```